-Now that you've built a pergola over your patio or an arbor in your garden, it's time to select the perfect vines to climb and decorate these overhead structures.
-In addition to providing shade, vines emphasize the shape of a pergola or arbor, whether it's arched, flat or some other configuration.
+Now that you've built a pergola over your patio or an arbor in your garden, it's time to select the perfect vines to climb and decorate your overhead structure.
+In addition to providing shade, vines emphasize the shape of a pergola or arbor, whether it's arched, flat, or some other configuration.
 Living, growing greenery can also soften a structure.

-Consider these vines that are easy to grow, like full sun, and are drought tolerant once they are established.
-An added bonus: some... produce pretty, colorful flowers and a pleasing fragrance.
-Vines are presented in alphabetical order.Continue to 2 of 16 below.
+Know that these vines are easy to grow, like full sun, and are drought tolerant once they are established.
+A bonus: some produce pretty, colorful flowers and a nice fragrance.

 Size: 30 feet.